Have you ever wondered how space exploration impacts you?

 Our Stennis Space Center did, along with multiple forest services and environmental threat assessment centers.
 They partnered to create an early warning system to identify, characterize, and track disturbances from potential forest threats using our satellite data.
 The result was ForWarn, which is now being used by federal and state forest and natural resource managers.

 3. Informing Forecasts of Crop Growth

 Want to hear a corny story?

+Every year Stennis teams up with the U.S. Department of Agriculture to host a program called Ag 20/20 to utilize remote sensing technology for operational use in agricultural crop management practices at the level of individual farms.
 During Ag 20/20 in 2000, an engineering contractor developed models for using our satellite data to predict corn crop yield.
 The model was eventually sold to Genscape Inc., which has commercialized it as LandViewer.
 Sold under a subscription model, LandViewer software provides predictions of corn production to ethanol plants and grain traders.